GBLille/AFmassive/README.md

 }
 ```

-# Usage
+### Usage
-## Example
-By default, MassiveFold runs with the same parameters as AlphaFold2, except it uses all the versions
+By default, AFmassive runs with the same parameters as AlphaFold2, except it uses all the versions
 of neural network model parameters for complexes and not only the ones of the last version.

 Here is an example how to run a multimer prediction with all versions of neural network model parameters, without templates,